ppy/osu-wiki/news/2022/2022-09-30-changes-to-osu-sr-and-pp.md

 Ever since 2017, scores with touch screen detection have a reduction to aim pp — but not star rating.
 This means that players with touch screen could attain medals for higher star ratings, despite the system valuing touch screen aim less.

-This nerf has now been applied to star rating as well with [this change](https://github.com/ppy/osu/pull/16524) proposed by [StanR](https://osu.ppy.sh/users/7217455), making the aim requirement for medals around 20% higher (on average) for all touch screen players.
+This nerf has now been applied to star rating as well with [this change](https://github.com/ppy/osu/pull/16524) proposed by ::StanR::{ user-id=7217455 }, making the aim requirement for medals around 20% higher (on average) for all touch screen players.

 ### Flashlight changes

-The incredible illuminator [MBmasher](https://osu.ppy.sh/users/4498616) continues his focused efforts on improving Flashlight difficulty calculation, yielding a series of changes to the Flashlight skill that were introduced in the last deployment.
+The incredible illuminator ::MBmasher::{ user-id=4498616 } continues his focused efforts on improving Flashlight difficulty calculation, yielding a series of changes to the Flashlight skill that were introduced in the last deployment.

 #### Hit object opacity